AI-League/grt_blog/README.md

 # Generative Red Team 2 Blog

-To add a blog post issue a PR with the markdown in `_posts`.
+To add a blog post write a markdown document in `_posts` and issue a PR against this repo once it's done.
+It needs a filename `YYYY-MM-DD-NAME.md` and the following header at the top of the file:

 ```markdown
 ---